Seafari Adventures Curaçao boat tour — frequently asked questions

 Do I need snorkelling experience?+

-Not at all!
-Our guides give a brief introduction before each snorkel stop.
-Life jackets and flotation noodles are available.
-Most of our snorkel sites are in calm, shallow water.
+Not at all.
+Our guides give a brief introduction at each stop, life jackets and flotation noodles are available, and most snorkel sites are in calm shallow water (5 metres at the Tugboat).
+Beginners and families are welcome on every tour.

 What food and drinks are included?+

-All tours include soft drinks, water, local beer, a cocktail, and snacks.
-The Full Coast Safari also includes a light lunch at a beach stop.
+All tours include water, soft drinks, local Curaçao beer (Amstel Bright + Montana Blond), wine, hard seltzers, and our signature Seafari cocktail.
+The Full Day Sea Safari adds a full Caribbean lunch on board; the Half Day Safari includes a light breakfast or lunch depending on departure.
 Let us know about any dietary requirements when booking.

 Can I book a private charter?+

-Yes!
-We offer private charters for groups, birthdays, corporate events, and special occasions.
-Contact us directly to discuss your perfect sea safari.
+Yes — we offer private charters of the Rupert 50 for groups, birthdays, corporate events, weddings, and special occasions.
+Contact us directly to discuss the route, catering, and pricing for your perfect sea safari.

 Where do the tours depart from?+